mozilla/glean/docs/user/metrics/event.md

 # Events

-Events allow recording of e.g. individual occurences of user actions, say every time a view was open and from where.
+Events allow recording of e.g. individual occurrences of user actions, say every time a view was open and from where.
 Each time you record an event, it records a timestamp, the event's name and a set of custom values.

 ## Configuration